jammastergirish/LLMFromScratch/README.md

 The app will open in your browser with the following pages:
 - **Main**: Overview and this README
-- **Training Page**: Configure and train models with a visual interface
+- **Pre-Training Page**: Configure and pre-train models with a visual interface
 - **Inference Page**: Generate text from trained models

 ### Pre-Training